Last updated: 24th September 2020

 Message from our Group Director of Nursing & Executive Lead for Infection, Prevention and Control

-24/7 operational leadership arrangements are in place and all services and colleagues have access to a dedicated helpline for any queries or requests for support.
-We are working to the national guidance on PPE published on 2nd April and subsequent updates, and our stocks are kept under daily review with clear lines of communication in place across the Group.
-We continue to work closely with the NHS and Public Health England to ensure adequate and appropriate stocks are maintained.
+Operational leadership arrangements are in place across all services 24/7 and colleagues have access to a dedicated helpline regarding Covid-19 for any queries or requests for support.
+We are working to the latest national infection prevention and control guidance published in August 2020, alongside local restrictions to manage local outbreaks as determined by the Government and local authorities.
+We continue to work to the standards and requirements relating to Covid-19 through our pandemic management arrangements, including our monitoring and provision of the appropriate PPE.
 All of our patients have access to testing as do our staff.

 Our teams are in regular contact with key commissioners and are following national guidance related to the provision of information, including nationally-required reporting.
-On this basis, I regret that we’re unable to respond to requests for business continuity plans or general preparedness information.
+On this basis, I regret that we continue to be unable to respond to requests for business continuity plans or general preparedness information.
 Instead, we are directing external stakeholders to the information contained on this webpage, which we continue to update on a regular basis.
-However, if your query relates to a specific individual placed at one of our services, please contact that location directly using the contact details available on this website and we will do whatever we can to assist.
+However, if your query relates to a specific individual placed at one of our services, please contact that site directly using the contact details available on this website and we will do whatever we can to assist.

 Group Director of Nursing & Executive Lead for Infection, Prevention and Control

 As these challenging times continue into the winter, we are operating in accordance with our revised practices in order to keep our patients and staff safe.
 Our absolute priority continues to be the wellbeing of patients in our hospitals right across the UK.
 In the regions experiencing higher levels of Covid-19 we are working carefully within the requirements of any local restrictions that are in place, whilst continuing to provide our services in accordance with the national requirements in those areas not subject to specific restriction.